multiparty/Secrecy/setup.md

 ## Before You Start
 **Designate each party to roles 1, 2, and 3**
+- If you have a dataset, you must be role-1 or 2.
+- If you are providing computation only, be role-3.
-This step is particularly important to avoid confusion.
+- This step is crucial to avoid confusion.
 You will see why in a second.

 ## 1) Create VPC